Come get a cup of coffee served and prepared by individuals with intellectual and developmental disabilities.

-Lindsay has dreamed of starting a coffee shop run by special needs individuals because she has personally experienced the impact members of the special needs community can make.
+Lindsay has dreamed of starting a coffee shop run by special needs individuals because she has personally experienced the impact individuals with intellectual and developmental disabilities can make.
 Through spending extensive time with this community, they have taught her to not see disability.
 Lindsay believes 321 Coffee will shape society for the better, and all it will take is a cup of coffee.

-Hannah grew up with parents who were both educators for elementary-aged children with special needs.
-Her experiences as a child inspired her to become a founding member of the Best Buddies club at her high school, a program that joined with special needs students at another high school to host events and eventually found her school’s first unified sports team.
-She is thrilled to be a part of 321 Coffee and become more connected with the special needs community in Raleigh!
+Hannah grew up with parents who were both educators for elementary-aged children with intellectual and developmental disabilities.
+Her experiences as a child inspired her to become a founding member of the Best Buddies club at her high school, a program that joined with IDD students at another high school to host events and eventually found her school’s first unified sports team.
+She is thrilled to be a part of 321 Coffee and become more connected with the community in Raleigh!

 Liam was motivated to join 321 Coffee during his freshman year at NC State University when he heard about the mission of the organization.
 Since then, he has formed several meaningful relationships, has become a part of the amazing 321 Coffee community, and has thoroughly enjoyed working with everyone he has been able to meet.
 Prior to working with 321 Coffee, he spent the previous four years working in the food service industry as a sushi and hibachi chef.
 Liam looks forward to continuing the mission of 321 Coffee and is excited to see the future growth of the organization!